 Second, commercial pools struggling to maintain alkalinity can consider switching from muriatic acid to sodium bisulfate (NaHSO4).
 While sodium bisulfate is denser than muriatic acid, it is a dry acid that must be pre-dissolved and diluted.
 This pre-dilution lowers its density and allows for it to be fed into circulation using a feed pump.
 Sodium bisulfate's pH is not as low as muriatic acid's, so it is a less aggressive acid that still accomplishes pH and alkalinity reduction.
 While sodium bisulfate on a feeder may not be ideal for residential pools, it may be a good alternative for commercial pools with chemical automation.

-Sodium bisulfate is not without its negatives too, like the byproduct of sulfates getting into the water, and the eventual risk of calcium sulfate scale (though it takes a while and is rare).
+Sodium bisulfate is not without its negatives too, like the byproduct of sulfates getting into the water, and the eventual risk of calcium sulfate scale.
+Sulfates alone are enough reason to schedule regular dilutions of your water to keep sulfate levels below 300 ppm.
 Also, be aware that pre-dissolved sodium bisulfate takes more work, unless you have an automated feeder.
 Costs vary depending on your location and supplier.

 In residential pools, abusing acid is the #1 bad habit we see in the entire pool industry.
 In commercial pools, the same principles still apply, though acid is generally added through an automated or timed feed pump.
 If undiluted muriatic acid is fed directly into circulation, pools can struggle to maintain alkalinity levels, and often experience etching of their plaster surface–especially around the floor return inlets.
 This can actually lead to a spike in pH near the surface, because the acid stays low in the pool and creates a localized LSI violation, which draws high-pH calcium out of the cement.
 It's basically an automated overcorrection of pH that will cost pools in more chemical consumption and frustration.